PavelDeuce/paveldeuce/README.md

 # Hi there 👋

-I’ve been working as a Frontend Developer for more than 2.5 years, currently working for Dtechs.
+I’ve been working as a Frontend Developer since 2019, currently working for Dtechs.

 I create Frontend applications on Angular and React.

-I’m also interested in Backend development on node.js and mobile development on swift in my leisure time 😄
+Besides, I’m studying Backend development on node.js and mobile development on swift.
+In my spare time I’m keen on sport, travelling and playing video games :)

 Education: Master's Degree in 09.04.03 Applied Informatics.